 (29) What is tagging?

-Tagging is a way to bring another use into a discussion by adding @ and typing their name.
+Tagging is a way to bring another LinkedIn user into a discussion by adding @ and typing their name.
 The tagged person will get a notification and it’s a great way to spark engagement.
-LinkedIn recently fixed tagging, sometimes it was impossible to tag someone, now LinkedIn defaults to the post author or the person you’re replying to.
-Still not perfect, works 99% of the time though.
+LinkedIn recently fixed tagging, sometimes it was impossible to tag someone and really buggy, now LinkedIn defaults to the post author or the person you’re replying to.
+Still not perfect, works most of the time though.
 If the person you’ve tagged doesn’t engage, take that as a hint going forward, don’t be a tag pest.

 (30) Can I remove recommendations?